thelonster/VideoGameDB/README.md

 # VideoGameDB
-Using PHP to generate tables from a MySQL databse
+Using HTML and PHP to generate tables from a MySQL databse